x1r15/PT_HttpRequestFramework/README.md

 ## Other important information
 - As the request is performed within **PT_Http** class this is where mocked response is returned.
-If you decided to go with custom implementation of **PT_IHttp** logic, you will not be able to benefit from the runtime mocks unless you implement this logic yourself.
+If you decide to go with custom implementation of **PT_IHttp** logic, you will not be able to benefit from the runtime mocking unless you implement this logic yourself.
-- To facilitate testability it has been decided that the metadata based mock *will not be returned* in unit tests.
+- To facilitate testability, it has been decided that the metadata based mock *will not be returned* in unit tests.
 Doing so would create a test dependency on metadata records, thus whenever you write tests, you will have to mock the response using native *HttpCalloutMock*.